Welcome to Chauffeur, deliverying changes to your Umbraco environment in style.

 Creating a Deliverable is really quite simple, you need to do 3 things:

-base classDeliverableName
+Deliverable base classDeliverableName attribute

 Let’s start creating a basic Deliverable: